nptnl/mtrio-ferrum/readme.md

 - Inverse trigonometric (and inverse hyperbolic trig) funtions using the logarithm and roots

-- Fatou and Mandelbrot set fractal rendering for the famous recursive formula z^2 + c

-- Generalized input-space and parameter-space capability for rendering fractals with any recursive formula

-- Writing into a custom image format, [NPXL](https://github.com/nptnl/nxl), for compact render storage

 - A constant `BASED` that's always `true`

 *(See the function details and math concepts in